 • Partly served by full-fibre network installed by Openreach

-• Those in other parts of Langford Budville can register interest with Openreach
+• Those in other parts of Langford Budville should register interest with Openreach

 Milverton